-Our main motivation for developing Narval was to assist users in analysing complex software models described in Maude; however, the tool can also be used in training and education by showing the process and result of symbolic executions in a stepwise manner.
+Our main motivation for developing Narval was to assist users in analyzing complex software models described in Maude; however, the tool can also be used in training and education by showing the process and result of symbolic executions in a stepwise manner.

-There are hardly any tools in the literature for visualizing symbolic execution trees or narrowing trees.
+There are few tools in the literature for visualizing symbolic execution trees or narrowing trees.
 Symbolic execution (King 1976) is a program analysis technique that is based on the interpretation of a program with symbolic values.
-Hahnle et al. implemented a tool, called visual symbolic state debugger, which can be used to debug sequential Java applications visually with the usage of a symbolic execution tree (Hähnle et al. 2010).
+Hahnle et al. implemented a tool, called visual symbolic state debugger, which can be used to debug sequential Java applications visually by using a symbolic execution tree (Hähnle et al. 2010).
 This makes it easy for the bug hunter to comprehend intermediate states and the actions performed on them in order to find the origin of a bug.
-SEViz (Honfi et al. 2015) is another tool for interactively visualizing symbolic executions in a form of symbolic execution trees of simple .NET Framework programs.
+SEViz (Honfi et al. 2015) is another tool for interactively visualizing symbolic executions as symbolic execution trees for simple .NET Framework programs.
 The visualization serves as a quick overview of the whole execution and helps to enhance the test input generation.